zuzannapajak/cardio-risk-prediction/README.md

 ## 📘 Usage

-- Use `notebooks/eda.ipynb` to perform inital EDA, cleaning and post-cleaning EDA.
+- Use `notebooks/eda.ipynb` to perform inital cleaning, EDA and preprocessing.

 ## 🧠 Models Used